 In the fall, Marcy and Allan both ended up in the hospital for serious health issues.
 As a precautionary measure, Marcy had to take a leave of absence from her part-time job to protect both herself and her husband.
-In June, she plans to return to her part-time job.
+Allan is still unable to work due to medical issues, but is looking for work he could do from home.
+In June, Marcy returned to her part-time job.

 “This is the new world,” she said.
 “I will put the mask on and go to work.”

 But the medical bills during their hospital stays – and other bills - just kept piling up.

 “We just started getting bills and bills and bills,” she said.
 “I have Medicare.
 He’s waiting for disability.
 We’ve been getting desperate.
 All of our savings are being used now.”